Saeven/circlical-behat-fixtures/README.md

 You can stack these as you need.
 The first one in a feature will auto-purge, the subsequent ones will append.

-You can also instruct the scenario to disable auto-incrementing IDs by prefixing your fixture with a hash:

-`Given Fixture "#Application/user" is loaded`

-This also works in a multi-fixture situation:

-`Given Fixtures "Application/users, #Application/widgets" are loaded`

-In the case depicted above, only the second fixture would be loaded without auto-increment.

 ## Container Support